 Cities currently cover about 2% of the earth’s surface, but account for a disproportionate 55% of the planet’s population, 75% of global energy consumption and 80% of harmful CO2 emissions.
 Roughly three quarters of the world’s population will live in a city by 2050.
 As more and more people move away from rural areas into cities, a successful urban planning agenda is more necessary than ever.
 ‘Making cities smart is not enough’, says Ringel, ‘we need to develop smart and sustainable cities to make sure that we do more than only apply fancy technology, but also aim to generate solutions to our common problems in terms of society, economy (e.g. by exporting working concepts to third countries for green growth) and ecology’.
 As Ringel points out, sometimes sustainable solutions can be quite ‘low-tech’, such as building bike infrastructure in Bremen (Germany) to reduce road transport emissions, or cooling in Masdar (UAE) with wind pipes – the technology for both has been around for ages.
 Sometimes the common solutions cities strive to implement, such as renewable and efficient energy systems, are so different, says Ringel, that ‘it underlines that there is no universal solution, but rather a multitude of answers to our common challenges that strongly depend on the framework conditions and culture.
 Diversity at its best!’

-Ensuring Smart Solutions for Buildings Are Accessible for All
+Ensuring Smart Solutions for Buildings

 Within cities, poor management systems for energy, water and waste within and between buildings cause massive strain on the environment, with dramatic consequences for national economies and the health and wellbeing of citizens.
 Because buildings are one of the biggest energy consumers and wasters in the urban environment, Djenouri sees them as an ideal focal point for improving ease, efficiency and sustainability of urban systems through technology.
 In this vein, he and several AGYA colleagues have developed a low-cost prototype for a smart and sustainable energy management system for buildings.
 ‘It's similar to home assistants offered by big companies like Amazon or Apple’, he says, ‘but we have tried to keep costs down and increase the usability by simplifying menus for cell phones, using wireless communications and internet-of-things technologies, as well as natural language processing and artificial intelligence tools, including some concepts from augmented reality’.
 For Djenouri, it’s paramount that such solutions remain accessible and easy to use for all.